-This book beautifully illustrates how bats use their radar to see at night, and tells of a young bat’s first flight all by himself.
+The book, Nightsong, (affiliate link) beautifully illustrates how bats use their radar to see at night, and tells of a young bat’s first flight all by himself.
 Really one of those special books that young students can relate to, and is a great match for this how to draw project.

 Time needed: 1 hour.

-How to Draw a Bat
+How to Draw a Bat in 9 Easy Steps

-- Make guidelines.
-Draw a branch.
+- Draw a branch.

-- Finish with the other wing.
+- Finish the body with the other wing.

-- Start the outside of the ears.
+- Start the outside shape of the ears.

 - Finish the inside of the ears.

-- Draw ear details and feet.
+- Draw the ear details and feet.

 - Draw eyes, nose and mouth.